dhuber666/React-Neumorphism/README.md

 ## Getting Started

-For now just clone the repo, run npm install and run it.
+For now just clone / fork the repo, run npm install and run it.
+Basic usage can be seen in App.tsx

 ## Screenshot